BogdanPurdea/Digital_Music_Library/README.md

 - `username`: The username for the database connection.
 - `password`: The password for the database connection.
-- `database`: The name of the database you wish to connect to.
+- `database`: The MongoDB connection string and name of the database you wish to connect to.

 Then run this command to import the data: